Estimated reading time: 5 minutes

 Depending on the countries you are passing through, contact the relevant consulates to see if you need a visa.

-The same applies for yellow-fever vaccinations.
+The same applies to yellow-fever vaccinations.

 Consult your travel clinic about anti-malaria medication.
 Be sure to inform the doctor if you are going scuba diving afterwards as this may affect the type of medication they prescribe for you.